chr26195/PMLP/README.md

 ## 1. Quick Guide
 The implementation of PMLP is very simple, and can be plugged into your own pipeline by modifying only a few lines of codes.
-The key idea of PMLP is to just remove message passing modules in training for acceleration and scientific discovery.
-We allow the counterpart model after ablation to be any models besides of MLP, such as ResNet (corresponding to GCNII) and MLP+JK (corresponding to JKNet).
-Here we introduce several different ways to implement PMLP.
+The key idea of PMLP is to just remove message passing modules in GNNs during the training process.
+We allow the counterpart model after removal to be any models besides of MLP, such as ResNet (corresponding to GCNII) and MLP+JK (corresponding to JKNet).
+Here we introduce several different ways to implement PMLP and discuss their advantages and limitations.

 ### 1.1.
 Version A: Three Models (MLP / PMLP / GNN) in One Class
 This is the default way to implement PMLP, which combines three models (MLP, PMLP, GNN) in one single class.
 The key part of this implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
 To implement PMLP, just set this parameter to be `False` in training and validation, and then reset it to be `True` in testing.
 For example: